keithalewis/math/sum.md

 A feature of the SUM is there is no canonical choice for the trading times $(\tau_j)$.
 The B-S/M model obscures the essential problem faced by every trader: when and how how much of each instrument are required to hedge.
-It is simply not possible to hedge continously.
+It is simply not possible to hedge continuously.
 This question is yet to be answered.

 Static hedging (Nazir, Peter)